 Because they earn one or a couple fresh coins for their computational work, miners are often motivated to mine cryptocurrencies like Bitcoin that are trading at higher prices.
 So the higher the cryptocurrency’s price, the greater the incentive to mine it.

 So when it comes to the formula for crypto market cap, one part of the equation can influence the other.
 The price of a cryptocurrency can influence the number of coins in circulation.

 Altcoins, Privacy Coins, Stablecoins, DeFi Coins–the cryptocurrency market has proliferated and diversified since Bitcoin was first introduced in 2009.
 One way investors can evaluate different coins and tokens in the cryptocurrency world is by looking at market cap, which can give a sense of the size and popularity.

-On the SoFi Invest, investors can trade cryptocurrencies like Bitcoin, Ethereum, Cardano, Uniswap and Chainlink 24/7: weekends, holidays, middle of the night.
+On the SoFi Invest, investors can buy cryptocurrency like Bitcoin, Ethereum, Cardano, Uniswap and Chainlink 24/7: weekends, holidays, middle of the night.
 Furthermore, on the mobile app, investors can trade cryptocurrencies alongside the company stocks, exchange-traded funds (ETFs) and fractional shares that they already own.

 Photo credit: iStock/salarko

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.

 Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.